hide-kawabata/traf/README.md

     $ make

 <!-- Note 0: Probably this modification is not required for PG 4.5. -->
+Note 0: If you use PG 4.4.1pre, use `pg.patch` instead of `pg44.patch`.

 Note 1: This modification of PG is also recommended for Coq 8.6 users because of a slight (preferable, maybe) change of behavior.